tieubochet/be-a-celorian/README.md

 ## 📄 License

 This project is for educational and community purposes.
+Inspired by wenaltszn.eth.
 **Not affiliated with Celo Foundation.**